 In general, high-keyed, warm earth toned colors are encouraged for large field applications, use of low-keyed dark colors shall be reserved for trim, accents, and applied features.
+Exterior walls and window color shall match the medium color and values of the immediate natural landscape.
 The color of exterior materials, whether applied or innate, shall reflect the appearance of the natural surroundings and not seem synthetic or manmade.
 Accent colors shall integrate with the overall color scheme and form of the building.
 Accent colors on wall surfaces can enliven or detract from the building and discrete use of such colors is encouraged.
 No bright colors will be allowed.
-All exterior colors and materials must be approved by the SPDRC
+All exterior colors and materials must be approved by the SPDRC.